mwnickerson/RedTeamVillage2023-DLL-Sideloading/readme.md

-# Repo for DLL Sideloading workshop at Red team Village 2023
+# Manually Finding and Exploiting DLL sideLoads
-*Created and Presented by Matthew Nickerson and Nick Swink* A workshop on manually finding and exploiting DLL Sideloads in the Windows operating system.
+*Created and Presented by Matthew Nickerson and Nick Swink at Red Team Village 2023*

+A workshop on manually finding and exploiting DLL Sideloads in the Windows operating system.